-This includes providing a Child Care Subsidy for families of children attending child care, and well as partial funding for 4 year old kindergartens.
+This includes providing a Child Care Subsidy for families of children attending child care, and well as partial funding for kindergartens.

 For more information refer to the Department of Education and Training Victoria (DET).

 Commission for Children and Young People - Child Safe Standards